JamesClover/JamesClover/README.md

 </div>

 ## 🎓 I'm a Full Stack Software Engineer with almost a decade of experience in healthcare and behavioral health.
-- 🚀 Currently practicing DS&A, Java and Spring Boot
+- 🚀 Currently completing a CS MAaster's Program (MCIT) at Upenn, practicing DS&A, Java and Spring Boot.
-- 🌿 Improved my skills in intermediate full-stack development through Galvanize's program Hackreactor.
+- 🌿 Improved my skills in intermediate full-stack development through Hack Reactor's Coding Bootcamp.
 - 🤝 Eager to collaborate on diverse projects with fellow enthusiasts.
 - 🗨️ Feel free to inquire about any topic.